jharwell/sierra/docs/src/plugins/compare/graphs.rst

 =========================

-Inter-scenario comparison compares the same ``--controller`` across multiple ``--scenarios``.
+Inter-scenario comparison compares the same ``--controller`` across multiple scenarios.
 Only supports univariate batch criteria.
 Any collated CSV/graph can be used as a comparison graph!
 This includes any additional CSVs that a project creates on its own/by extending SIERRA via hooks.

 When active, this comparison type will create the following directory tree.
 For the purposes of explanation, I will use the following partial SIERRA option sets to explain the additions to the experiment tree for stage 5::

    --pipeline 5 \
-   --scenario-comparison \
+   --across=scenarios \
    --batch-criteria population_size.Log8 \
    --scenarios-list=RN.16x16x2,PL.16x16x2 \
    --sierra-root=$HOME/exp"